 Also make sure that the ingredients don’t include any oils or added sugar.
 Sugar is often hiding on ingredient lists under a different name that you may not realize is sugar, so you can learn more about alternative names for sugar here.

-These crackers are a great snack that is compliant with a whole-foods plant-based diet!
-Get them here.
+Mary's Gone Crackers are a great snack that is compliant with a whole-foods plant-based diet!
+You can get these crackers on amazon here.

 7. Eliminate refined sugar